Boeing 747 New Concept *

 At the time of its introduction, the Boeing 747 was a radically different from anything that had previously been offered to the travelling public.
 Yes, Boeing had previously offered a twin deck aircraft in the propeller driven Stratocruiser, but the 747s upper deck was not originally designed to boost passenger seating so much as being a by-product of the elevated flight deck.

 The 747 was the first wide body commercial aircraft.
 Where the standard set by the incumbent intercontinental jets; the Boeing 707 and Douglas DC8, was to have an economy (coach) cabin lay out of 3 seats either side of a single aisle, the 747 boasted twin aisles with 3 seats on each window side and 4 seats in the centre.
+This changed the look and feel of travel forever.
+The feeling of space in the larger cabin made long flights a bit more comfortable and less claustrophobic.

 Initially many airlines opted to use the upstairs bubble behind the flight deck as a first class lounge.
 The area typically featured casual seating with a bar as shown in the Continental Airlines pictures above.
 As a result of the oil crises in the early 1970s, many airlines looked for ways to maximise revenue to cover the increased fuel costs.
 The upstairs bubble was converted to paid seating.
 Business class was also introduced as a compromise between First and Economy (Coach) class, and often airlines would offer the bubble as their Business Class cabin.